 Need an alternative to turkey this Thanksgiving?
 Baked ham may be the food that gives Southerners their taste for salty-sweet foods.
 It can be the perfect centerpiece for a festive occasion.
-From Paula Deen’s Southern Cooking Bible by Paula Deen.
+From Paula Deen’s Southern Cooking Bible.

 One 10-pound whole cured ham